-OTR Tire Program Best Practice
+OTR Tire Program Best Practices

 The key to improving tire performance is to focus on OTR Tire Program Best Practices.
 Fundamentally, Rotation, Pressure and Matching (RPM) are the core focus areas to increase tire performance and increase productivity.
-Bridgestone recommends a tire repair program, formal tire inspection, and Asset Management, with a strong focus on haul road, loading area, and dump maintenance.
+Bridgestone recommends a tire repair program, formal tire inspection and Asset Management, with a strong focus on haul road, loading area, and dump maintenance.

 View our entire catalog of OTR tires